 The story is set in dystopian Chicago, where society is divided into five different factions based on the virtue an individual cultivates: Candor (the honest), Amity (the peaceful), Dauntless (the brave), Abnegation (the selfless), and Erudite (the intelligent).

 Every year on an appointed day, all the 16-year-old kids have to choose one of the factions to which they will devote the rest of their life.
 It’s time for Beatrice to make her choice, one that will surprise everyone.

 Author: George Orwell

 Winston Smith grows hatred towards the Ministry of Truth, as he keeps rewriting the history with lies to satisfy their demands.
 But, he can’t think of anything for himself because he is under the surveillance of his master.
-The novel focuses on depicting the haunting vision of the future world.
+This futuristic novel for teens depicts the dystopian events of the future world.

 Author: Marie Lu